alaawahba13/Garage-lock/README.md

 ## Credits

-This code was developed by
+This code was developed by Alaa Wahba.
 Feel free to use and modify the code for your own purposes.